cgranier/pyTube/README.md

 ## What's in the project ##

+* [reorder_playlist.py](#reorder_playlist) takes a list of YouTube Playlist IDs, gathers the videos in each playlist and reorders them according to their episode number.
+This is highly customized to our internal needs, but with minor modifications should work with any Playlist you own.

+### These have been moved to the legacy folder

 * [pyTubePlaylist](#pytubeplaylist) lets you download all the video metadata for a YouTube playlist.
 * [pyTubeReorderPlaylist](#pytubereorderplaylist) lets you take the metadata downloaded by pyTubePlaylist and (after some minor editing in Excel or Google Sheets) re-order the videos in the playlist by their episode number.
 This is particularly useful when you have a playlist with 150 episodes out of order.
 * [pyTube](#pytube2) lets you download basic stats for a list of channels.